Sk3ggox/F1-2020-Telemetry-Python/README.md

 # F1-2020-Telemetry-Python

 A package handler for telemetry data over UDP for the game F1 2020.
-Currently only supports linux and must be ran on a seperate server.
+Currently only supports linux and works best when ran on a seperate server.

 For setup, firstly get a json auth key for your FireBase Realtime Database.
 Paste this in the project root directory (where main.py is located).